-- ✓ Student will understand and utilize the appropriate cooking methods and techniques according to industry standards. - ✓ Students can create two seasonal sustainable 5 course menus using seafood from the Monterey Bay Aquarium's seafood watch program, local seasonal produce and proteins. - ✓ Students can successfully cost a aromas menu item and find its accurate selling cost. - ✓ Students can successfully cost a culinary menu item and find its accurate selling cost. - ✓ Students will demonstrate professionalism in appearance, teamwork and promptness. - ✓ Students can successfully obtain employment in the restaurant and hospitality field. - ✓ Student will understand and demonstrate the ability to clean, organize and sanitize according to industry standards in food handling, and restaurant service. - ✓ Students can use point of sale system to input on order at a culinary restaurant. - ✓ Student can accurately cost a aromas recipe - ✓ Students can use micros point of sale system to input on order at aromas cafe.
+- ✓ Create two seasonal sustainable 5 course menus using seafood from the Monterey Bay Aquarium's seafood watch program, local seasonal produce and proteins. - ✓ Demonstrate professionalism in appearance, teamwork and promptness. - ✓ Demonstrate the ability to clean, organize and sanitize according to industry standards in food handling, and restaurant service. - ✓ Successfully cost a culinary menu item and find its accurate selling cost. - ✓ Understand and utilize the appropriate cooking methods and techniques according to industry standards. - ✓ Use point-of-sale system to input on order at a culinary restaurant.